Bolton revelation puts Republicans under pressure in Trump impeachment trial

 Trump is expected to be acquitted in the 100-seat Senate, where Republicans hold 53 seats and a two-thirds vote is required to convict and remove a president from office.
 No Republican senator has voiced support for his ouster.

+Trump denied telling Bolton he was seeking something in return for unfreezing the Ukrainian aid, which eventually was provided in September after the controversy became public.

 “I NEVER told John Bolton that the aid to Ukraine was tied to investigations into Democrats, including the Bidens ...
-If John Bolton said this, it was only to sell a book,” Trump wrote.
+If John Bolton said this, it was only to sell a book,” Trump wrote on Twitter.

-The report drew Democratic demands that the Senate call Bolton as a witness, an issue the chamber is likely to address later in the week.
+Democrats demanded that the Senate call Bolton as a witness.

-“It’s clearly damaging,” said Jonathan Turley, a professor at George Washington University Law School who was the only witness called by the Republicans in the House impeachment proceedings.
-“It will fuel demands to hear from Bolton and other witnesses.”

-The issue of whether to call new witnesses - including Bolton - is due to resurface this week at the trial as Democrats seek the handful of votes from Republican senators needed to allow further testimony and evidence.
+“It completely blasts another hole in the president’s defense,” said Representative Adam Schiff, the head of the House Democratic team of “managers” who are presenting the prosecution case against Trump.

+“For every senator, Democrat and Republican, I don’t know how you can explain that you wanted a search for the truth in this trial and say you don’t want to hear from a witness who had a direction conversation about the central allegation in the articles of impeachment,” Schiff told CNN.

 In only the third presidential impeachment trial in U.S. history, Democrats argued last week that Trump should be removed for encouraging Ukraine to interfere in the 2020 U.S. election.